dd32/td-gh-ex/readme.txt

-Added Translation for Spanish by César Gómez ( Email: cesar@temperatio.com ) Added Translation for Danish by Kris Thomsen ( Email: mail@kristhomsen.dk ) Added Translation for Germany by Heinz Peter Brinkmann Added Translation for French by  D'CLIC (contact@dclic.info) and and Athéna G (webmaster@athena.georgakelos.net) Added Translation for Polish by Piotr (fansitepoprostugry@gmail.com) Added Translation for Czech by Marek Přidal (m.pridal29@gmail.com) Added Translation for Croatian by Sanjin Barac (rapid24income@gmail.com) Added Translation for Italian by Lorenzo Bossi (lorenzobossi83@gmail.com) Added Translation for Swedish by Johnny Eriksson (info@johnnysblogg.se) Added Translation for Russian by XakRu (calvinxakru@gmail.com) Added Translation for Arabic by ed3s (master@ed3s.com) Added Translation for Serbian by Tomo Popovic (tp0x45@gmail.com)
+Added Translation for Spanish by César Gómez ( Email: cesar@temperatio.com ) Added Translation for Danish by Kris Thomsen ( Email: mail@kristhomsen.dk ) Added Translation for Germany by Heinz Peter Brinkmann Added Translation for French by  D'CLIC (cEmail: ontact@dclic.info) and and Athéna G (Email: webmaster@athena.georgakelos.net)
+Added Translation for Polish by Piotr (Email: fansitepoprostugry@gmail.com) Added Translation for Czech by Marek Přidal (Email: m.pridal29@gmail.com) Added Translation for Croatian by Sanjin Barac (Email: rapid24income@gmail.com) Added Translation for Italian by Lorenzo Bossi (Email: lorenzobossi83@gmail.com) Added Translation for Swedish by Johnny Eriksson (Email: info@johnnysblogg.se) Added Translation for Russian by XakRu (Email: calvinxakru@gmail.com) Added Translation for Arabic by ed3s (Email: master@ed3s.com) Added Translation for Serbian by Tomo Popovic (Email: tp0x45@gmail.com) Added Translation for Dutch by Alain Baudrez (Email: a.baudrez@gmail.com)

 == Menus ===
 There are 3 Menus registered in this theme.
 Primary, Secondary and Footer menu.